-Apple Self Service Repair Program: Everything you need to know
+Apple Self Service Repair Program: Everything you need to know [Update: now in Europe too]

 Currently, if your iPhone's camera, display, battery, earpiece, or any other part gets damaged, you have to go to the service center to get it repaired.
 These service centers, irrespective of them being Apple's own authorized service center or a third party, charge an exorbitant fee to repair your Apple device.
 Moreover, you have to take out some time from your daily schedule to visit the service center.

-Apple's Self Service Repair Program will allow you to repair your iPhone all by yourself.
-Using the self-service repair program, you will be able to purchase all the tools required, including the genuine first-party repair parts, repair manual, and the toolkit, directly from Apple.
-After gathering all the tools and parts required, you can repair the Apple device on your own.
+Apple's Self Service Repair Program will allow you to repair your iPhone or Apple Silicon Mac all by yourself.
+Using the self-service repair program, you will be able to purchase all the tools required, including the genuine first-party repair parts, repair manual, and toolkit, directly from Apple.
+After gathering all the tools and parts required, you will be able repair your device on your own using the official guides published by Apple.

-For now, Apple's Self Service Repair Program is available only in the US.
-It will be expanding to more countries, including Europe, later this year.
-Apple says the tools and parts available under the Self Repair Service are the same tools as used by Apple’s repair network.
+Apple's Self Service Repair Program is available in the US and select few European countries, including Belgium, France, Germany, Italy, Poland, Spain, Sweden, and the UK.
+Apple says the tools and parts available under the Self Repair Service are the same as used by Apple’s repair network.
 "They are custom-designed to help provide the best repairs for Apple products and are engineered to withstand the rigors of high-volume, professional repair operations where safety and reliability are the utmost priority," the company adds.

 In the initial phase, Apple is only providing self-repairs for the commonly serviced modules, such as the display, battery, and camera.
 "The ability for additional repairs will be available later next year," says Apple.

-Will self-repairing your iPhone void warranty?
+Will self-repairing your iPhone void the warranty?

 Apple is very explicit when it comes to warranty and self-repairs.
 The company clearly states that the self-repair program is strictly for out-of-warranty repairs.
 If your iPhone is still covered under warranty, you should consider getting it repaired from an official Apple service center rather than taking the self-service route.

-But if you're iPhone wondering to self-repair your iPhone, Apple says that repairing your iPhone with parts sourced from the Self Service Repair program will not void your warranty.
-However, in case of any hardware damage that occurs during the repair, will not be covered.
+If you're considering self-repairing your iPhone, Apple says that repairing your iPhone with parts sourced from the Self Service Repair program will not void your warranty.
+However, in the case of any hardware damage that occurs during the repair it will not be covered.

 Eligible Apple Devices

-For now, only a small number of iPhone models are supported right now.
+For now, only a small number of iPhone models and Apple Silicon Macs are supported right now.
+Yes, even Apple's new iPhone 14 series is not supported yet.
 Apple says it's working hard to add more devices to the Self Repair program.
-The company says it will soon open up the program for its Mac computers featuring Apple Silicon.
-But, at the time of writing this article, only iPhone 12, iPhone 13, and iPhone SE 3rd Gen models are supported.
 Here's a list of all the devices that are eligible for Apple's Self Service Repair Program:

 - iPhone 12 mini

-Note: Updated (December 6, 2022; 6:30 AM ET): The Self Service Repair program is now available in Europe as well.
-The article has been updated to reflect the new information, including newly supported devices and regions.